svmiller/svmiller.github.io/_posts/2020-04-20-reinhart-rogoff-ten-years-later-replication.md

             debtgdp2 = c(0, 30, 60, 90, 120)) -> newdat
 ```

-Now, let's use the `tidybayes` package to add some predicted draws and plot the intervals.
+Now, let's use the `{tidybayes}` package to add some predicted draws and plot the intervals.
 I'm going to use 80% intervals because everything is going to be diffuse anyway.

 ```r

 newdat %>%
   add_predicted_draws(M1, seed=8675309) %>% # Jenny, I got your number...
   ungroup() %>%